 Total Production: 412 1964 - 1974

 In 1962, the Milan car manufacturer ISO introduced its second model, the Grifo.
 The first was the Rivolta.
 Giorgio Giugiaro of Bertone designed the body and Giotto Bizzarrini, creator of the Ferrari GTO, engineered it.
 The Grifo was powered by a Chevrolet 5.3 liter V8 and sat atop a shortened Rivolta platform.
 The engine was placed in the front and drove the rear transaxle.
-The Borg-Warner T4 4-speed manual gearbox lacked overdrive, a problem that would cause it problems in future endurance racing.
+The Borg-Warner T4 4-speed manual gearbox lacked overdrive, leading to problems in future endurance racing.
 At speeds, the driver had to back off the accelerator pedal to help preserve the life of the engine.
-With over 400 horsepower from the GM small-block and a weighing less than 2200 pounds, the vehicle was able to achieve 190 miles-per-hour.
+With over 400 horsepower from the GM small-block and weighing less than 2200 pounds, the vehicle was able to achieve 190 miles per hour.

-The Grifo was sportier than its predecessor and was available in two version, luxury and sport.
+The Grifo was sportier than its predecessor and was available in two versions, luxury, and sport.
 The luxurious Grifo was dubbed the A3/L while the sportier version received the title A3/C. Iso produced the Grifo A3/L while Bizzarrini developed the A3/C.

 During the production lifespan of the Grifo, around 22 versions of the A3/C were constructed.
 Due to disagreements, Bizzarrini and Rivolta parted ways in 1965.
 A deal was struck where Bizzarrini could still produce the Grifo A3/C cars but was unable to use the name.
 The new name was the Bizzarrini 5300 GT and American GT.

-Giotto Bizzarrini, the famous freelance Italian engineer had worked for Ferrari, but left to set up 'Prototipi Bizzarrini' in Livorno, Tuscany.
-It was here that Giotto designed and consulted for big names like Lamborghini, ATS and Iso Rivolta.
+Giotto Bizzarrini, the famous freelance Italian engineer had worked for Ferrari but left to set up 'Prototipi Bizzarrini' in Livorno, Tuscany.
+It was here that Giotto designed and consulted for big names like Lamborghini, ATS, and Iso Rivolta.
 Young Giorgetto Giugiaro at Bertone designed the body while Bizzarrini focused on the mechanical side of the sportscar.
 What developed was the stunning Grifo A3L (L for Lusso/Luxury) prototype coupe.
-Debuting in Turin in 1963 the vehicle wouldn't be production ready for another two years.
-The A3L curvy fastback featured a body of steel with large engine-cooling grids in the front fenders, a Kamm-style tail and twin-mouth grille.
+Debuting in Turin in 1963 the vehicle wouldn't be production-ready for another two years.
+The A3L curvy fastback featured a body of steel with large engine-cooling grids in the front fenders, a Kamm-style tail, and a twin-mouth grille.
 Sharing a great distinction with the Chevrolet Corvette, the two-door coupe Grifo was well known for its sleek appearance.

-In production form the Grifo developed 390 hp and could reach 68 mph in first gear.
+In production form, the Grifo developed 390 hp and could reach 68 mph in first gear.
 A singular Grifo A3/L Spyder was debuted at the Geneva auto show by Renzo.
 In 1965 production of Iso Grifo GL began.
-The first ever Grifo with Targa Top was shown in Turin October 1966 and would be one of 13 Series I Targas ever built.
+The first-ever Grifo with Targa Top was shown in Turin in October 1966 and would be one of 13 Series I Targas ever built.
 Four series II Targas were eventually produced.

-The interior of the Grifo was incredible comfortable and could rival many Italian supercars of the day.
+The interior of the Grifo was incredibly comfortable and could rival many Italian supercars of the day.
 The Grifo handled beautifully and was a solid supercar that appealed to nearly everyone.
 Because of its low build of only 47 inches, the Grifo was extremely fast and had excellent aerodynamics.
-Unfortunately the Iso marque wasn't as prominent as Maserati or Ferrari and attracting orders from the affluent customers that they needed was difficult.
+Unfortunately, the Iso marque wasn't as prominent as Maserati or Ferrari, and attracting orders from the affluent customers that they needed was difficult.

-During its production span a total of 413 Iso Grifos were produced.
-322 Series 1 models, 78 Series II cars, 90 if these being the 7 Litri.
-23 of the Series II 5-speeds, and 4 of the Series II Targa models were produced.
+During its production span, a total of 413 Iso Grifos were produced.
+322 Series 1 models, 78 Series II cars, 90 of these being the 7 Liter.
+23 of the Series II 5-speeds and 4 of the Series II Targa models were produced.
 Today the Grifo is an incredible collectible due to its extremely rare production.By Jessica Donaldson